-I. Current situation of coralligenous assemblages I.1.
+1.1.
 Current knowledge

-- 1. At present there is a general knowledge on the distribution, species composition and functioning of coralligenous assemblages and other calcareous bio-concretions.
-However, and despite the efforts conducted since the adoption in 2008 of the Action Plan for Coralligenous and other Calcareous Bioconstructions, in the Mediterranean, there are essential questions that need to be addressed to guarantee the conservation of these emblematic Mediterranean habitats (see specific sections). - Probably the number and quality of presentations during the 2nd Mediterranean Symposium on the Conservation of coralligenous and other calcareous bio-concretions (Portorož Eslovenia 29-30 October 2014) are the best example on the interest of Mediterranean scientific/managers community to improve the knowledge on these assemblages (Proceedings 2nd MSC&CBC 2014). - 3.
-Despite of this, it was also noted that (i) most actions regarded individual- national- based efforts (ii) the lack of structures for coordination in an efficient way regional and/or pan-Mediterranean research actions.
-There was a general consensus at the Symposium to establish a series of Working Groups to coordinate the human and resources in order to provide the needed general view on the coralligenous/maërl assemblages these gaps.
+At present there is a general knowledge on the distribution, species composition and functioning of coralligenous assemblages and other calcareous bio-concretions.
+However, and despite the efforts conducted since the adoption in 2008 of the Action Plan for Coralligenous and other Calcareous Bioconstructions, in the Mediterranean, there are essential questions that need to be addressed to guarantee the conservation of these emblematic Mediterranean habitats (see specific sections).

-I.2.
+Probably the number and quality of presentations during the 2nd Mediterranean Symposium on the Conservation of coralligenous and other calcareous bio-concretions (Portorož, Slovenia 29-30 October 2014) are the best example on the interest of Mediterranean scientific/ managers community to improve the knowledge on these assemblages (Proceedings 2nd MSC&CBC 2014).

+Despite of this, it was also noted that

+(i) most actions regarded individual- national- based efforts and

+(ii) the lack of structures for coordination in an efficient way of regional and/or pan-Mediterranean research actions.

+There was a general consensus at the Symposium to establish a series of Working Groups to coordinate the human and resources in order to provide the needed general view on the coralligenous/maërl assemblages and overcome these gaps.

+1.2.
 Distribution

-- 4. Coralligenous buildups and maërl beds are common all around the Mediterranean coasts, even in the easternmost coasts (Giakoumi et al. 2013, Martin et al. 2014).
-The coralligenous habitats are abundant in the Adriatic, Agean and Thyrrhenian Seas as well as in the Algero-Provençal Basin.
-The coralligenous is less abundant in the Levantine Sea and Tunisian Plateau/Gulf of Sidra (Maritn et al. 2014).
-Overall, data available cover approximately 30% of the Mediterranean coasts while for the remaining 70% no information was found (Martin et al. 2014).
+Coralligenous buildups and maërl beds are common all around the Mediterranean coasts, even in the easternmost coasts (Giakoumi et al. 2013, Martin et al. 2014).
+The coralligenous habitats are abundant in the Adriatic, Aegean and Tyrrhenian Seas as well as in the Algero-Provençal Basin.
+The coralligenous is less abundant in the Levantine Sea and Tunisian Plateau/Gulf of Sidra (Martin et al. 2014).
+Overall, data available cover approximately 30 % of the Mediterranean coasts while for the remaining 70 % no information was found (Martin et al. 2014).
 Regarding the depth distribution, most information concern the 10 to 50 m depth less information exists for the deeper range of distribution of coralligenous 50-200 m depth.
-Besides these large-scale assessments on distribution, at local scale some progress cartographical data have been acquired in some areas specially in marine protected areas (e.g. Réserve Naturelle de Scandola, Parc National de Zembra, Area Marina Protetta di Tavolara Punta Coda Cavallo, Zakynthos Marine Protected Area).
-Overall, we lack of a complete and precise distribution information on coralligenous and other calcareous bioconstructions habitats. - 5.
-The main constrains to the provide a global view on the distribution of coralligenous and other calcareous habitats are the (a) their intrinsic heterogenous distribution related with the spatial patterns of the geophysical and oceanographic conditions allowing their development, and 2) the technical and financial constraints of mapping field operations resulting in an unbalanced mapping efforts across the Mediterranean. - 6.
+Besides these large-scale assessments on distribution, at local scale some progress in cartographical data have been acquired in some areas especially in marine protected areas (e.g.Réserve Naturelle de Scandola, Parc National de Zembra, Area Marina Protetta di Tavolara Punta Coda Cavallo, Zakynthos Marine Protected Area).
+Overall, we lack of a complete and precise distribution information on coralligenous and other calcareous bioconstructions habitats.

+The main constraints to provide a global view on the distribution of coralligenous and other calcareous habitats are the 1) their intrinsic heterogeneous distribution related with the spatial patterns of the geophysical and oceanographic conditions allowing their development, and 2) the technical and financial constraints of field mapping operations resulting in an unbalanced mapping efforts across the Mediterranean.

 Geographical as well as depth distributional data are essential in order to know the real extent of these assemblages in the Mediterranean Sea as well as to implement appropriate management measures to guarantee their conservation.

-I.3.
+1.3.
 Composition

-7. Coralligenous concretions are the result of the building activities of algal and animal builders and the physical as well as biological eroding processes.
+Coralligenous concretions are the result of the building activities of algal and animal builders and the physical as well as biological eroding processes.
 The final result is a very complex structure composed of several microhabitats.
 Environmental factors (i.e., light, water movement and sedimentation rates) can vary by orders of magnitude in parts of the same concretion situated very close to each other.
 This great environmental heterogeneity allows several different assemblages to coexist in a reduced space.
 Assemblages situated in open waters (from horizontal to almost vertical surfaces) can be easily distinguished from those situated in overhangs and cavities.